 In June 2018, a former employee asserted claims against the Company alleging six causes of action including discrimination on the basis of sex, race, and/or age; failure to prevent discrimination; retaliation for reporting harassment; hostile work environment harassment; defamation; and wrongful termination in violation of public policy.
-The claims were resolved and settled on June 9, 2021.
+The claims were resolved and settled in June, 2021, with no admission of wrongdoing on the part of the Company.
 Pursuant to the settlement agreement, the Company made a one-time payment, net of insurance coverage, of approximately \$1,535,000 to settle all aspects of the litigation.